Kirk Pepperdine

 int differentSign = signa ^ signb;

 The value for differentSign will be 1 for when the signs are different and 0 for when they are the same.
 Next let’s calculate the value to return if the signs are the same.
-As we deduced from the table above, is the signs are the same then all we need to do is determine the sign of the subtraction of the two values.
+As we deduced from the table above, is the signs are the same then all we need to do is determine the sign of the result of subtracting the two values.

 int sameSignAnswer = (1 - differentSign) * ((a-b) >>> 31);